 3. Improved security

 Secure locking mechanisms: Many casement windows feature hook-shaped locks embedded within the frame, which makes them more secure than other window types.
-These locks can also be operated from a single lever, making it simple to lock the window completely.
+You can operate these locks from a single lever, making it simple to secure the window completely.

-Difficult to force open: Because casement windows open outward and are securely fitted into the frame, they are less accessible to potential intruders.
-This added security feature makes casement windows an appealing choice for homeowners prioritising safety.
+Difficult to force open: Because casement windows open outward and fit securely into the frame, they help keep potential intruders out.
+This added security feature makes these windows an appealing choice for homeowners prioritising safety.

 4. Uninterrupted views and natural light

-Clear, open views: Casement windows often feature fewer muntins (the grid-like structures) than other windows, which allows for a clearer view.
+Clear, open views: Casement windows often feature fewer muntins (the grid-like structures) than other windows.
+This allows for a clearer view.
 The unobstructed glass panels bring in ample natural light, creating a bright and airy feel in your home.

 Ideal for scenic locations: For homes with beautiful gardens, scenic landscapes, or even city views, casement windows provide an ideal frame, enhancing the overall aesthetic of your space.